On this page:

 How to report suspected fraud

-The best way to report suspected fraud is to call the Fraud hotline on 1800 650 717
+The best way to report suspected fraud is to call the NDIS fraud reporting and scams helpline on 1800 650 717

 A dedicated team of employees will record the details of your report.
 Even the smallest piece of information may be relevant.